vsrana-ai/BIAS-FairAnnoMI/README.md

 In the folder "notebooks," there are two Jupyter notebooks:

 - **MatchZoo**: to run the experiments with the models provided by the Python library MatchZoo
-- **BERT**: it uses TFR-BERT following the tutorial of TensorFlow.
-The execution requires more than 24 GiB GPU, tested on a machine with 48 GiB GPU and 45 GiB RAM.
+- **BERT**: It uses TFR-BERT following the tutorial of TensorFlow.
+The execution requires more than 24 GiB GPUs, which are tested on a machine with 48 GiB GPUs and 45 GiB RAMs.

 ### Publication (Conference ECIR - BIAS)
-#### Data Augmentation for Reliability and Fairness in Counselling Quality Classification
+#### How Do You Feel?
+Information Retrieval in Psychotherapy and Fair Ranking Assessment
 URL: https://link.springer.com/chapter/10.1007/978-3-031-37249-0_10

 Cite as (BibTex):